vault27/vault27.github.io/ipsec.md

 **Packet 3 - IKE_AUTH (Initiator → Responder)**

-`No Auth here like in regular packet 3 without EAP, No SA Proposals, No Traffic selectors`
+`No Auth here like in regular packet 3 without EAP, No SA Proposals, No Traffic selectors - this means that Client wants EAP`

 ```
 Initiator and Responder SPI from IKE_INIT
 Encrypted
         |-Initiator ID
-        |-EAP Request
         |-Configuration Request
 ```